muralibala/docker-compose-jenkins-nexus-sonar/README.md

-# docker-compose-jenkins-nexus-sonar
+# Docker Compose file to create containers for Jenkins, SonarQube and Nexus

-Docker Compose file to create containers for Jenkins, SonarQube and Nexus
+Setup an AWS EC2 instance.